-Please click here to access information about the Gautrain stations and their respective bus routes.
+Please click here to access information about the Gautrain stations and respective bus routes.

 All Gautrain stations have been equipped to facilitate passengers with disabilities.
-Our trains allow for wheelchair access and provide designated areas for disabled passengers.
+Our trains allow for wheelchair access and provide designated areas for passengers with disabilities.
 Every second Gautrain bus is equipped with a wheelchair ramp.
-Please ask the driver to assist.
+Please ask the driver to assist, if need be.

-We regard our commuter's safety and security as a top priority.
-To ensure safe and secure travel on our system we have in place a number of world-class safety and security features, which include:
+Safety and security are top priorities at Gautrain.
+To ensure safe and secure travel on Gautrain we have in place a number of world-class safety and security features, which include:

-Our Bus service is monitored via satellite tracking and we work together with relevant authorities, such as the South African Police Service, in an effort to continually improve our customer experience and safety.
+The Bus service is monitored via satellite tracking and we work together with relevant authorities, such as the South African Police Service, in an effort to ensure a safe and secure environment for our passengers.

-If you have been incorrectly charged or have been unable to use your train pass as a result of a service disruption, please apply for a refund at your nearest Gautrain Station.
-In order for us to process the application, please be sure to have the following on hand when completing the forms at the station:
+If you have been incorrectly charged or have been unable to use your train product as a result of a service disruption, please apply for a refund by submitting a refund request online.
+Remember to register an account and link your Gautrain card or Contactless bank card at your nearest Gautrain Station.
+In order for us to process the application at a station, please be sure to have the following on hand when completing the forms at the station:

 A penalty fee is applied when any of the Gautrain rules are contravened.
-The Gautrain rules are put in place to ensure that all commuters enjoy a safe and clean environment.
-Gautrain system rules are available at all stations and a comprehensive list of these rules can be viewed here.
+The Gautrain rules help to ensure that all passengers enjoy a safe and clean environment.
+Gautrain system rules are available at all stations and a comprehensive list of these rules may be viewed here.

 This rule is enforced in order to ensure that all passengers are able to enjoy a clean and hygienic environment whilst using our services.
 To view a comprehensive list of the Gautrain system rules, please visit this page.